misterdustinface/PacDaddy/Modding.md

 All [Features](Adding-Features.md) have access to the PacDaddyGame class; therefore, they have access to all public attributes and methods of said class.

+This engine's FeatureLoader is built on top of LuaJ, so utilize its features.
 This engine is built on top of LibD, so utilize its features.

 Think of the PacDaddyGame as a physical arcade cabinet for PacMan.